Shrek

-Shrek premiered at the Mann Village Theatre In Westwood, and was later shown at the 2001 Cannes Film Festival, where it competed for the Palme d'Or, making it the first animated film since Disney's Peter Pan (1953) to be chosen to do so.
-The film was theatrically released by DreamWorks Pictures in the United States on May 18, 2001, and grossed over $491 million worldwide, becoming the fourth highest-grossing film of 2001.
+Shrek premiered at the Mann Village Theatre in Westwood, and was later shown at the 2001 Cannes Film Festival, where it competed for the Palme d'Or, making it the first animated film since Steve Krantz's The Nine Lives of Fritz the Cat (1974) to be chosen at the festival.
+The film was theatrically released by DreamWorks Pictures in the United States on May 18, 2001, and grossed over $492 million worldwide, becoming the fourth highest-grossing film of 2001.
 It was widely praised by critics for its animation, voice performances, soundtrack, writing and humor, which they noted catered to both adults and children.
-Shrek was nominated for the Academy Award for Best Adapted Screenplay and won for Best Animated Feature.
-It earned six nominations at the British Academy of Film and Television Arts (BAFTA), winning for Best Adapted Screenplay.
+Shrek was named one of the top 10 films of 2001 by the American Film Institute, the first animated film to be listed, and won numerous accolades including the BAFTA Award for Best Adapted Screenplay and the inaugural Academy Award for Best Animated Feature.

-The film's success helped establish DreamWorks Animation as a competitor to Pixar in feature film computer animation.
-Three sequels have been released—Shrek 2 (2004), Shrek the Third (2007), and Shrek Forever After (2010)—along with two spin-off films—Puss in Boots (2011) and Puss in Boots: The Last Wish (2022)—and other productions in the Shrek franchise.
-It is also regarded as one of the most influential animated films of the 2000s.
-The United States Library of Congress selected Shrek for preservation in the National Film Registry in 2020.
+The film's major success helped establish DreamWorks Animation as a competitor to Pixar in feature film computer animation.
+Three sequels have been released—Shrek 2 (2004), Shrek the Third (2007), and Shrek Forever After (2010)—along with two spin-off films—Puss in Boots (2011) and Puss in Boots: The Last Wish (2022)—with other productions, notably Shrek 5, in development.
+It is also regarded as one of the most influential animated films of the 2000s and one of the greatest animated films ever made.
+The United States Library of Congress selected Shrek for preservation in the National Film Registry in 2020, becoming the first animated film of the 21st century to be preserved.